-The Climate CIRCulator is a monthly newsletter covering climate science and the Pacific Northwest.
-Our posts are written by scientists and communicators at the Pacific Northwest Climate Impacts Research Consortium (CIRC), the Oregon Climate Change Research Institute (OCCRI), and the Oregon Climate Service (OCS).
-CIRC is a member of the National Oceanic and Atmospheric Administration (NOAA) climate adaptation effort the Regional Integrated Sciences & Assessments (RISA)program and receives funding from NOAA’s National Integrated Drought Information System (NIDIS).
+The Climate CIRCulator is a quarterly newsletter covering climate science and the Northwest.
+Our posts are written by scientists and communicators at the Climate Impacts Research Consortium (CIRC), the Oregon Climate Change Research Institute (OCCRI), and the Oregon Climate Service (OCS).
+CIRC is a member of the National Oceanic and Atmospheric Administration (NOAA) climate adaptation effort the Regional Integrated Sciences & Assessments (RISA) program.

 A state-funded organization, OCCRI is tasked with informing Oregon residents and lawmakers about the impacts of climate change.
 OCS is Oregon’s state climate office.
 CIRC, OCCRI, and OCS are headquartered at Oregon State University‘s College of Earth, Ocean, and Atmospheric Sciences (CEOAS) in Corvallis, Oregon.